AtlasOfLivingAustralia/bie-index/README.md

 - [scientificNameAuthorship](http://rs.tdwg.org/dwc/terms/#scientificNameAuthorship)
 - [taxonRank](http://rs.tdwg.org/dwc/terms/#taxonRank)

+Additional fields can be added which will allow more sophisticated handling of names

+- [nameComplete](http://ala.org.au/terms/1.0/nameComplete) An explicit complete name.
+If not specified, the scientificNameAuthorship (if present) is appended to the scientificName to make the canonical name.

 Additional fields added to the core file e.g. establishmentMeans or any other field will also be indexed and available for facetted searching.

 In addition to this, an extension file of vernacular names is also supported.